Playing BBC MPEG-DASH and HLS radio streams on a UPnP renderer

 If you have any problems or questions, please create a thread in the MinimStreamer section of the MinimServer forum as described on the Support page.

-MinimStreamer and MinimServer are available free of charge, subject to the conditions on the License page.
+MinimStreamer and MinimServer are available free of charge, subject to the conditions on the License page (the new MinimServer 2 and MinimStreamer 2 are commercial products).
 If you enjoy using MinimStreamer, please make a donation to help with further development of MinimStreamer and MinimServer.
 You can find details of how to make a donation on the Donate page.

 For more information about MinimStreamer, see the MinimStreamer website.
 Enjoy!